jreus/componto2017/studyguide.md

 * Functions
   * Defining new functions and using them
   * Pass by value and Pass by reference arguments
-  * Here is a good exhaustive reference on functions to use as a supplement to Purdum: https://www.cs.uic.edu/~jbell/CourseNotes/C_Programming/Functions.html
+  * Here is a good [reference on functions](https://www.cs.uic.edu/~jbell/CourseNotes/C_Programming/Functions.html) to use as a supplement to Purdum
 * Variables
   * Defining and using variables of the basic signed and unsigned types (char, int, byte, float, long, etc..)
   * When and how to use variables at different levels of scope: statement, local, global